rnleach/findfire/README.md

 This initial version will also rely on the file naming convention used by the NOAA Big Data initiative to detect satellite, sector, scan start, and scan end times.
-Later versions may use attributes to detect these properties internally.
+Later versions may use attributes in the NetCDF4 to detect these properties internally.

 ## Dependencies